ArchismanKarmakar/Tachygraphy-Microtext-Analysis-And-Normalization/README.md

     G -->|Sadness| M["0.021"]
     G -->|Surprise| N["0.237"]

-%% Define a CSS class "light" to style selected edges with a lighter stroke. classDef light stroke:#cccccc, stroke-width:1px;
+%% Style the edges for lower-probability sentiment arrows with a lighter stroke
+%% (Assuming the second and third edges from C are "Neutral" and "Positive") linkStyle 2 stroke:#cccccc, stroke-width:1px;
+linkStyle 3 stroke:#cccccc, stroke-width:1px;

 ```